 In 2011, Gerrard appeared in the film ‘Will’.

 This movie was about an orphaned young Liverpool fan who hitch-hikes to the 2005 UEFA Champions League Final.

-When Liverpool was down 3-0 after the first half during the 2005 Champions League match, Stevie G was the one who took the responsibly of dragging Liverpool into the match.
+When Liverpool was down 3-0 after the first half during the 2005 Champions League match, Stevie G was the one who took the responsibility of dragging Liverpool into the match.

-Though he did not have to take it because Shevchenko missed, but he wanted to be the last penalty taker because he believed he was the captain of the club and so it was his responsibility to take that penalty.
+Though he did not have to take it because Shevchenko missed, he wanted to be the last penalty taker because he believed he was the captain of the club and so it was his responsibility to take that penalty.